 What to consider when buying an iPad for gaming

 Your decision on which iPad to buy comes down, in part, to the display size you’re after.
-If you want something portable to carry around with you, that limits you to the smaller 7.9in display of the iPad mini or, at a stretch, the 10.2in iPad.
+If you want something portable to carry around with you, that limits you to the smaller 7.9in display of the iPad mini.

 As well as size, you have to consider the type of display – Retina displays are fairly standard across Apple’s iPad range, while Liquid Retina displays are exclusive to the high-end iPad Pro range.
 The Liquid Retina displays provide a more premium visual experience with increased resolution and Apple’s ProMotion technology, offering a more refined gaming experience.

-Chipset is another important aspect to consider when buying an iPad for gaming, as you’ll want to make sure that it can not only handle the magnitude of games available right now, but ideally you want to make sure it’s powerful enough to last for a few years.
+Chipset is another important aspect to consider when buying an iPad for gaming, as you’ll want to make sure that it can handle the magnitude of games available right now, but ideally, you want to make sure it’s powerful enough to last for a few years.

 Right now, you’ve got the choice between the three-year-old A10 Fusion, A12 Bionic and A12X Bionic.
 All three should be able to provide a great gaming experience right now, but the A10 Fusion may struggle to keep up as games become more graphically demanding.
 The Bionic – whether A12 or A12X – provides more futureproofing and may be worth spending the extra bit of money on.